nsbuitrago/vfind/README.md

 )
 ```

 Alignments are accepted if they produce a score above a set threshold.
-The threshold
+The
-for considering an acceptable alignment can be adjusted with the `accept_prefix_alignment`
+threshold for considering an acceptable alignment can be adjusted with the
-and `accept_suffix_alignment` arguments.
-By default, both thresholds are set to 0.75.
+`accept_prefix_alignment` and `accept_suffix_alignment` arguments.
+By default,
+both thresholds are set to 0.75.

 The thresholds are represent a percentage of the maximum alignment score.
+So, a
-So, a value of 0.75
+value of 0.75 means alignments producing scores that are greater than 75% the
-means alignments producing scores that are greater than 75% the maximum theoretical score will be accepted.
-Thus, valid values are between 0 and 1.
+maximum theoretical score will be accepted.
+Thus, valid values are between 0 and
+1.

-Either an exact match or partial match (accepted alignment) must be made for both adapter sequences to recover a variant.
+Either an exact match or partial match (accepted alignment) must be made for
-In order to skip alignment and only look for exact matches, set the `skip_alignment` argument to `True`.
+both adapter sequences to recover a variant.
+In order to skip alignment and
+only look for exact matches, set the alignment thresolds to 1 (i.e.,
+`accept_suffix_alignment = 1` to only allow perfect matches of the suffix
+adapter).

 ### Miscellaneous